 Shinkar explained: "We excavated a male skeleton, apparently of a warrior.
 He had a very characteristic hole in his skull, probably left by an arrow or a dart.
 He sustained this wound while he was still alive, as there was evidence of the wound being healed.
 All his clothes were decorated with gold plaques.
-Around his neck, he had a two-and-a-half-turn gold torc.
-Nearby, we found an iron sword in a sheath decorated with gold plates, a quiver set with iron arrowheads, and a bronze mirror with a bulky handle made of elephant tusk.
+Around his neck, he had a two-and-ahalf-turn gold torc.
+Nearby, we found an iron sword

+Scientists were able to reconstruct the events of centuries ago from the cultural layers in the mound high and has a diameter meters meters in a sheath decorated with gold plates, a quiver set with iron arrowheads, and a bronze mirror with a bulky handle made of elephant tusk.